 St. John Eudes

-St. John Eudes was born to a peasant family in 1601 in Normandy, France.
+St. John Eudes was born into a peasant family in 1601 in Normandy, France.
 He was instructed by the Jesuits at Caen.
-Since he was a child, he already tried to live in imitation of the Lord Jesus Christ.
+Since he was a child, he has already tried to live in imitation of the Lord Jesus Christ.
 When he was fourteen years old, he took a vow of chastity.

 Concern for the Formation of the Clergy

-Driven by his concern with the spiritual formation and improvement of the clergy, Fr.
+Driven by his concern for the spiritual formation and improvement of the clergy, Fr.
 John realized that the greatest need was the establishment of seminaries.
-His superior general, the bishop and even Cardinal Richelieu granted him permission to begin the work.
+His superior general, the bishop, and even Cardinal Richelieu granted him permission to begin the work.
 However, the succeeding superior general disapproved.
 After long prayers and listening to counsel, Fr.
 John decided that it was best for him to leave the religious community.

 That same year, Fr.
 John established a new community, the Congregation of Jesus and Mary.
 His congregation was devoted to the formation of the clergy by founding and conducting diocesan seminaries.
 The members were dedicated to promoting good seminary training, which would form Christ-like priests.
 This new aspiration gained the approval of individual bishops.
-Unfortunately, it also met with immediate opposition especially from the Jansenists and even some of his former associates.
+Unfortunately, it also met with immediate opposition, especially from the Jansenists and even some of his former associates.
 Fr.
 John founded several seminaries in Normandy.
 However, he was not able to obtain approval from Rome.

-Caring for the Lost
+Caring for the lost

 Five Interesting Facts About St. John Eudes

-- St. John Eudes is the patron saint of missionaries, of the Diocese of Baie-Comeau and of fallen women and prostitutes.
+- St. John Eudes is the patron saint of missionaries, of the Diocese of Baie-Comeau, and of fallen women and prostitutes.

-- St. John Eudes’ most revered achievement was promoting the devotions to the Sacred Hearts of Jesus and Mary.
+- St. John Eudes’ most revered achievement was promoting devotions to the Sacred Hearts of Jesus and Mary.

 - St. John Eudes has been called the “Apostle of the Sacred Heart” because of his deep devotion to the Sacred Heart of Jesus.

-- St. John Eudes established the first feasts in honor of the Hearts of Jesus and Mary.
+- St. John Eudes established the first feasts in honor of the hearts of Jesus and Mary.
 He was known as the author of the liturgical worship of the Sacred Hearts of Jesus and Mary.
-He even wrote the Votive Mass and Office for their feast day.
+He even wrote the votive mass and office for their feast day.

 - In Christian art, St. John Eudes is depicted with a burning heart.
-Sometimes, he is also shown holding a crucifix.
+Sometimes he is also shown holding a crucifix.

 Prayer to St. John Eudes

-O God, who wonderfully chose the Priest Saint John Eudesto proclaim the unfathomable riches of Christ, grant us, by his example and teachings, that, growing in knowledge of you, we may live faithfully by the light of the Gospel.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit,God, for ever and ever.
-Amen.
+O God, who wonderfully chose the priest Saint John Eudes to proclaim the unfathomable riches of Christ, grant us, by his example and teachings, that, growing in knowledge of you, we may live faithfully by the light of the Gospel.
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit,God, for ever and ever Amen.